fivethree-team/vscode-svelte-snippets/README.md

 Type part of a snippet, press enter, and the snippet unfolds.

+# Contributing

+Contributions are welcome!
+See [Contribution Guidelines](CONTRIBUTING.md) to get started.

 # Snippets Documentation
 | Prefix | Description |
 | ------- | ----------|